 Who does the UK ETS apply to?

-At the moment (2023), the UK ETS applies to three specific sectors:
+At the time of writing (June 2024), the UK ETS applies to three specific sectors:

-- Energy-intensive industries (such as steelmaking and meat processing);
+- Energy-intensive industries (such as steelmaking or glassmaking)

 - Aviation

-- From 2026: the scheme will be applicable to large maritime vessels of 5000 gross tonnage and above.
+From 2026: the UK ETS will include domestic maritime transport (vessels of 5000 gross tonnage and above).

-- From 2028: the scheme will include waste incineration and energy generated from waste.
+From 2028: it will include waste incineration and waste from the energy sector.

 How do you trade carbon on the UK ETS?